 Just imagine — if I repeat this process three times then I’m already earning 6x the yield that I was earning when I just deposited my assets once, using leverage.
 However, you would have to consider the gas fees it takes to execute, and exit this strategy — a low-cost chain or layer-2s might be more feasible.

 Supply LP Tokens to Curve

 When you provide liquidity on Curve, you get CRV tokens.
 You can use these CRV tokens in different ways to further boost your yield on Curve itself.
-One of them is staking (locking) your CRV tokens to get a share (currently, 50%) of the trading fees goes to veCRV holders.
+One way to improve your yield is by staking (locking) your CRV tokens to get a share (currently, 50%) of the trading fees that go to veCRV holders.